nperkinsr/name-picker-gulf-of-what/README.md

-# Name picker: The Guld of... what?
+# Name picker: The Gulf of... what?

 A name picker that replaces the word Mexico with a random name from the list